Skip Navigation

 doctor with patient

-We want to make your child’s transition from Hopkins Children’s to home as smooth as possible, which is why we begin planning your child’s discharge the day of admission.
-You will participate in discharge planning and learn about any continuing care your child may need at home.
+We want to make your child’s transition from hospital to home as smooth as possible.
+This is why we begin planning your child’s discharge the day of admission.
+You will participate in discharge planning and learn about continuing care your child may need at home

 Discharge Planning

 If your child’s hospital stay is short and uncomplicated, discharge planning is a simple process.
-Your health care team will plan with you when your child will go home and what you will need.
-If the stay is longer or more complex, a nurse case manager or nurse discharge coordinator will help make special arrangements for home care.
-If your child needs medications at home, you may have prescriptions filled at your local pharmacy or at one of two pharmacies in the hospital (one on the first level of the Outpatient Building, the other on the first level of the The Johns Hopkins Weinberg Outpatient Pharmacy located in The Sidney Kimmel Comprehensive Cancer Center (Ceremonial Lobby).
+The health care team will plan with you when your child will go home and what you will need.
+If the stay is longer or more complex, a nurse case manager or nurse discharge coordinator will help make arrangements for home care.
+If your child needs medications at home, you may have prescriptions filled at your local pharmacy or at the hospital.
+Your provider can send the prescriptions to the Arcade Pharmacy on the Main loop across from Balducci's for you to pick up at the hospital before discharge.

 The Day of Discharge